williamz-007/williamz-007/README.md

 -->

 # Hi there 👋, I'm William
+### I love myself and I love music and some things namely:
+1. eating
+1. playing
+1. dancing

+### me | what i love
+Willy | eating and sleeping
+*I love yall

 - 🔭 I’m currently working on becoming a world-class and bad ass **DevOps Engineer**
 - 🌱 I’m currently learning **Cloud and DevOps Engineering**